iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 ## Getting a bit more technical

 Prominent examples of such layers include [LangChain](https://www.langchain.com/), [LlamaIndex](https://www.llamaindex.ai/), and [Haystack](https://haystack.deepset.ai/).
 These layers add flexibility to managing the limited context that LLMs can handle by offering various strategies.
 For instance, when approaching the token limit, choices must be made: Should a rolling window approach be used to discard older text, like in the web ChatGPT, or should GPT be utilized to summarize previous information?
 Is it more important to retain the initial context, like a source article, while removing less critical middle or later sections?
-Alternatively, should retrieval augmented generation (RAG--more on that in a later blog) techniques be employed to integrate external data into the token stream?
+Alternatively, should retrieval augmented generation (RAG—more on that in a later blog) techniques be employed to integrate external data into the token stream?
 These decisions vary based on the specific goals of the implementation.
 The most effective architectures often consist of specialized components interwoven to achieve a wide array of practical outcomes, allowing for more nuanced and effective user interactions.

 <Figure
   image={confusedRobot}